jelastic-jps/git-push-deploy/README.md

 ### What it can be used for?

-With a help of our JPS add-on, Git-Push-Deploy is installed on app server available in the environment to provide possibility to create/update the project in automatic mode from Git repository after changes pushed.
+With a help of this JPS add-on, Git-Push-Deploy is installed on app server available in the environment to provide possibility to connect and update the project in automatic mode from Git repository after changes pushed.

 **Process workflow deploy**